edgariscoding/distance-grapher/README.md

 ```
 *** ERROR *** NODE NOT FOUND FOR DELETION: NB
 ```
-The deletion of a node may cause the deletion of 1 or more edges.
+The deletion of a edge may cause the deletion of 1 or more edges.

-Report EACH EDGE that is automatically deleted as a result of a node deletion.
+Report EACH EDGE that is automatically deleted as a result of a edge deletion.

 ```
 EDGE AUTO REMOVED BY NODE DELETION: NB-NA
 EDGE AUTO-REMOVED BY NODE DELETION: NB-NB
 ```

-## 3. Search for a node in the graph.
+## 3. Search for a edge in the graph.
-The user provides a NAME of a node for which to search.
+The user provides a NAME of a edge for which to search.

 ##### Format:

 ```
-node search <name>
+edge search <name>
 ```

 ##### Example:

 ```
-node search NB
+edge search NB
 ```
 ##### Return: